What Is the Codice Fiscale or Italian Tax ID?

 - Applying for a mortgage with an Italian financial institution

-- Renting a property for a period of more than 30 days
+- Buying, selling, or renting real estate for a period of more than 30 days

 To obtain a Codice Fiscale as an American citizen, you’ll need to at least have a valid passport.
 If you plan to stay for more than 90 days or your passport will expire less than three months after you plan to return to the U.S., you will also need to have a visa to receive a tax ID.